masterfung/mapbox/README.md

 ##Test
 Using HapiJS Lab for my tests.
 NOTE: Running `npm test` will start running the test but please be aware that because coverage is not 100%, node will indicate that Test has failed.
+Please do not worry!
+Everything is alright! :)

-To generate coverage.html, run `lab -r html -o coverage.html`
+To generate a new coverage.html, run `lab -r html -o coverage.html` or just open up the file to view what has been tested and what is coming.

 ##Feedback
 Feedback are awesome.
 If you have any suggestions, improvements, issues, or questions, please either pull request or shoot me an email at thung at me dot com